magento/graphql-ce/app/code/Magento/NewsletterGraphQl/README.md

+# NewsletterGraphQl

-Magento_Newsletter module allows clients to subscribe for information about new promotions and discounts and allows store administrators to send newsletters to clients subscribed for them.
+**NewsletterGraphQl** allows clients to subscribe for information about new promotions and discounts and allows customer to manage newsletters subscription.